This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Cheap accommodation in Singapore might seem like a foreign concept.
 But I’ve stayed in the same great hostel during both my visits to Singapore.
 I highly recommend Dream Lodge.
 It’s a clean and friendly hostel with free breakfast and beautifully air-conditioned pod dorm rooms.
 Dream Lodge is walking distance to two separate MRT stations, which makes getting around Singapore super easy and affordable.

-I hope these budget travel tips help you when you visit Singapore.
+I hope these tips help you to visit Singapore on budget.
 I truly believe it’s very easy to have a budget-friendly vacation in Singapore.
 Like I said, I’ve already been to Singapore twice in less than a year and I can’t wait to return.
 I’m addicted (even if it’s ridiculously hot).
+In case you missed my other Singapore posts, there’s all the things to do, my favourite Singapore photos and my review of the Bitemojo food tour in Singapore.